-Ergi is currently studying for her Master of Science in Secondary and Higher Education at the Faculty of Natural Sciences in the University of Tirana.
-Before this, she completed her Bachelor of Science in Chemistry, which was where she found a real passion for teaching.
+Ergi is currently Assistant Lecturer in Inorganic and Analytical Chemistry at the Albanian University.
+Before this, she studied for her Master of Science in Secondary and Higher Education at the Faculty of Natural Sciences in the University of Tirana and completed her Bachelor of Science in Chemistry, which was where she found a real passion for teaching.

 “In my second year of university, I was able to take part in my first teaching internship to share chemistry with other students.
 It was with the European Language Center in collaboration with the European Youth Council.
 As part of the internship, I was able to prepare 20 instructional videos for YouTube that described all the different types of chemistry to students, including organic, inorganic, physical and more.